GoogleChrome/web.dev/src/site/content/en/blog/speed-tooling-evolutions-cds-2019/index.md

   </figcaption>
 </figure>

-To learn how it’s calculated and how to measure it, check out the [detailed guide to Cumulative Layout Shift](/cls).
+To learn how it's calculated and how to measure it, check out the [detailed guide to Cumulative Layout Shift](/cls).

 The new Lighthouse performance score formula will soon de-emphasize FMP and FCI